flintoftid/aegmesher/ReadMe.txt

 * Improving the quality of the meshes generated and the general robustness of the mesher.

-* Speeding up the mesh mapping phase, maybe be reimplementing keys parts as low level code in another language.
+* Speeding up the mesh mapping phase, maybe by reimplementing keys parts as low level code in another language.

 * Items in the to-do list in the file doc/[ToDo.txt][].